dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 creating Docker images that use Conda to create a Python environment that can run the use case.
-To see what is available in each of the existing Python environments, refer to the comments in the scripts found in **ci/docker/docker_env/scripts**.
-New environments must be added by a METplus developer, so please contact MET Help if none of these environments contain the package requirements needed to run a new use case.
+To see what is available in each of the existing Python environments, refer to the comments in the scripts found in **scripts/docker/docker_env/scripts**. ew environments must be added by a METplus developer, so please contact MET Help if none of these environments contain the package requirements needed to run a new use case.

-A README file can be found in the ci/docker/docker_env directory that provides commands that can be run to recreate a Docker image if the conda environment needs to be updated.
+A README file can be found in the scripts/docker/docker_env directory that provides commands that can be run to recreate a Docker image if the conda environment needs to be updated.
 Please note that Docker must be installed on the workstation used to create new Docker images and